2 - Chromosome Compaction

 The bacterial chromosome must be compacted approximately 500–1000 times to fit into the nucleoid region within a bacterial cell.
 To compact the DNA about tenfold, the bacterial cell forms microdomains within the chromosome (see Figure 2.1).
 Each microdomain is a loop connected to a centralized core structure through DNA binding proteins.
 The E. coli chromosome forms 400 to 500 microdomains, each of which contains approximately 10,000 base pairs (bp) of DNA.
 Adjacent microdomains are further bundled together to create regions called macrodomains.
 Each macrodomain contains 80–100 microdomains.
 Microdomains and macrodomains are formed when the repetitive DNA sequences (see Part 1) within bacterial DNA bind to proteins called nucleoid-associated proteins (NAPs).
 Some examples of NAPs include histone-like nucleoid structuring (H-NS) proteins and structural maintenance of chromosomes (SMC) proteins.

-To compact the bacterial DNA even further, microdomains are supercoiled (i.e., twists are introduced into the microdomains) to fit the DNA within the nucleoid region of the cell (see Figure 2.1).
-Topoisomerases (see below) are a group of enzymes that direct the supercoiling of E. coli DNA.
+To compact the bacterial chromosome even further, the microdomains are supercoiled (i.e., twists are introduced into the microdomains; see Figure 2.1).
+Topoisomerases (see below) direct the supercoiling of E. coli DNA.

 - What are the three levels of chromosome compaction in prokaryotic cells?